The Science Fair will be held on Thursday, March 8, 7-8 p.m.

 - Will coordinate pledge card with movie night: turn in your pledge card and PTSA will pay for your popcorn

-- Thank teachers ahead of time next year with gift cards, also have luncheon a week earlier
+- Thank teachers ahead of time next year with donuts, also have luncheon a week earlier

 - Amount now is 111k, set to be 158k compared to last year’s 116k at this time last year